(Translate this site)

 Site author

-BACK to contents: Chapter nine A brief introduction to J. Staute
+BACK to contents: Sol Mate A brief introduction to J. Staute

 THE STORY SO FAR: Just as doom descended upon the crew from several different directions simultaneously, they were miraculously snatched away into entirely different circumstances!
 Or were they?
 An all new player entered the scene, thereby setting the stage for a clash between fantastic mental titans from opposing future eras: with Staute's own all too frail human mind serving as the battleground.